Project: To share the craft of wood board-building with the West we need a truck we can sleep in, towing a trailer/mobile classroom. Read more

 3 backers Limited (47 left of 50)

 iPhone Case - Carved and hand-sanded by the crew at Grove, these solid bamboo cases fit perfectly, and sport a laser-engraved Grain Logo.
-Classy.Estimated delivery:Add $5 USD to ship outside the US
+Classy.Estimated delivery:Ships anywhere in the world

 6 backers Limited (44 left of 50)

 Strapped Solid Wood Hand-Plane: One of the most engineered strap systems you'll find on a hand-plane, ours are made from cast-off bike innertubes and wetsuit scraps.
 Mounted in our classic hand-plane designs with easy-access, flush-mounted brass.
-Yowza.Estimated delivery:Add $5 USD to ship outside the US
+Yowza.Estimated delivery:Ships anywhere in the world

 12 backers Limited (38 left of 50)

 Kickstarter Exclusive: Full-size paper surfboard plans for your choice of any of our HomeGrown Kit models complete with templates for nose, tail and rails with a concise version of our Builder's Manual included.
 Not a "kit" these are plans for the independent-minded board builder who wants to make their own surfboard parts...
-Only available on KickstarterEstimated delivery:Add $25 USD to ship outside the US
+Only available on KickstarterEstimated delivery:Ships anywhere in the world

 4 backers Limited (6 left of 10)